Get-AzSqlDatabase

 Example-1

-You can execute the below PowerShell command to get the lists of the Azure SQL databases from the specified Azure SQL Server.
+You can execute the following PowerShell command to get the list of Azure SQL databases from the specified Azure SQL Server.

 Get-AzSqlDatabase -ResourceGroupName "Demo1234" -ServerName "azurelessonssql"

-After executing the above PowerShell command, I got the below output as expected.
+After executing the above PowerShell command, I got the following output as expected.

 ResourceGroupName : Demo1234